conversationai/perspectiveapi/api_reference.md

 compared to the primary toxicity models above and have not been tested as thoroughly.

-*   **IDENTITY_ATTACK**: negative, discriminatory, or hateful comment based on criteria including (but not limited to) race or ethnicity, religion, gender, nationality or citizenship, disability, age, or sexual orientation.
+*   **IDENTITY_ATTACK**: negative or hateful comments comments targeting someone because of their identity.
 *   **INSULT**: insulting, inflammatory, or negative comment towards a person or a group of people.
 *   **PROFANITY**: swear words, curse words, or other obscene or profane